tejasvi-ahuja/tejas-ahuja/README.md

 # Hello, I'm Tejasvi
 <a href="https://www.linkedin.com/in/tejasvi-ahuja/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 A passionate cybersecurity and data privacy enthusiast with a background in digital forensics, compliance, and information security.
-I’m currently pursuing my M.S. in Management Information Systems at Baruch College, Zicklin School of Business.
+I’m currently pursuing my M.S. in Management Information Systems at Baruch College, Zicklin School of Business, City University of New York

 💼 My professional experience spans roles in cybersecurity consulting, forensic investigations, and data privacy operations, where I’ve developed a strong foundation in tools like FTK Imager, Wireshark, SQL, and Python.